 The responsibility for compiling accurate estimates for a construction company normally falls onto the shoulders of the salesperson.

-We are not going to “teach” estimating in this article, you won’t learn how to estimate a job in a short article.
+We are not going to “teach” construction estimating in this article, you won’t learn how to estimate a job in a short article.
 We have a class that teaches estimating.
 What we are going to do in this article is cover some estimating issues.
 Handling these issues properly can get you back in front of the customer quicker with more accurate construction estimates.
 That leads to a better presentation and more sales.

-Estimating Starts With Good Plans
+Construction Estimating Starts With Accurate Plans

 Any estimator must know how to read plans.
 And they must have a good set of plans to work from.

-Without a good set of plans, it is virtually impossible to know if the customer’s idea of what they want done matches your understanding of what they want done.
+Without a clear set of plans, it is virtually impossible to know if the customer’s idea of what they want done matches your understanding of what they want done.
 It is almost guaranteed that your concept of the job will differ from the customer’s without a good set of plans.

 I was recently called as an expert witness to sort out a job gone bad.
 On my first visit to the jobsite, I asked to see the plans.
 “We don’t have any plans,” I was told by the owner, “we have conceptual drawings.”
 I asked if I could see them and was told the contractor had the drawings.
 I asked if there was another set.
 The owner told me the contractor had the only set.